WyldPhyr/pdu_log/README.md

 Application to convieniently track the amount of time spent in Professional Development Activities.

 # HTML Page (Folder)
 Current HTML page and JavaScript files.

-[link to google sheet]{https://goo.gl/ICzFSg }

-[Link to test webpage]{https://pdulogtestpage.bitballoon.com }
+(Not end goal or what we need to record, but does conenct to sheets) In the google sheets you can edit the function (Tools --> Script Editor)

+Here is the link to the [google sheet](https://goo.gl/ICzFSg) & [test webpage](https://pdulogtestpage.bitballoon.com)